T. M. Krishna: Activism

 T. M. Krishna is an activist against caste discrimination.
 He also advocates for environmental activism and LGBTQ+ rights.
 He received media spotlight when he boycotted the Chennai Music Season citing caste favouritism in the Carnatic Music system.
 He was involved with various organisations to bring Carnatic Music across the rural areas and to support underprivileged artists.

 Political views

 He has been a strong critic of the Bharatiya Janata Party (BJP) and the Sangh Parivar.
 He accused them of launching an unrelenting offense of hate and violence against minorities, their cultures, identities and their rights as India's equal citizens.
 He also alleged that they have made people believe that Hindus are under threat and have made mostly Muslims and Dalits as their main targets.
 In August 2018, Krishna received threats from right-wing groups after he sang Christmas hymns.
 He announced that he would release one Carnatic song about Jesus and Allah every month.

 In April 2019, he asked the people of Kerala to vote wisely and not to believe in the alleged misinformation propagated by the BJP that Hinduism is not safe in Kerala.

+Krishna is a critic of Israeli policy.
+In 2022, Krishna signed onto the Musicians For Palestine pledge, refusing to perform in Israel following the 2021 Israel–Palestine crisis.